BIG UPDATE! Our AI rendering engine just got a huge upgrade. The results are more accurate and realistic than ever. Try it now!

 ✅ Good prompt example: “unfenced contemporary detached home, gray facade, steel window shutters, round shrubs around the building, plain concrete driveway, countryside background, clear sky”

-✅ Good prompt example: “mediterranean kitchen, marble countertop, black chairs, dark clay tile floor, natural lighting, garden view from the balcony door”
+✅ Good prompt example: “mediterranean kitchen, granite countertop, black chairs, dark clay tile floor, natural lighting, garden view from the balcony door”

 ❌ Bad prompt example: “turn this sketchup model into a rendering”

-As you can see, a good prompt follows a structure: {subject}, {scene details}, {setting} where the different components are separated by commas.
+As you can see, good prompts follow a structure: {subject}, {scene details}, {setting} where the different components are separated by commas.

 What's important, the order of components matters - those that are at the front of the prompt have more impact on the rendering than those further back.